centurylink-sdf/cl-speakeasy-sdk/guides/speakeasy/getting_started/README.md

         }
     })

+## Standalone Usage of the CenturyLink Speak Easy API

+If you already have authentication mechanism implemented, you can use SpeakEasy without CenturyLink API Loader:

+    <script type="text/javascript" src="https://onbui.ctl.io/dist/speakeasy-0.1.4.js"></script>

+Once downloaded, it will be available under global variable **SpeakEasy**.
+But you will need to pass access token, refresh token and publicId (moniker) to initialize SpeakEasy like in example below:

+    var accessToken = '77c8787aff45466a28082b6647c90e38389c2f7e936f630cbb7ce553b4aadf95';
+    var refreshToken = '77c8787aff45466a28082b6647c90e38389c2f7e936f630cbb7ce553b4aadf95';
+    var publicId = '3031234567';

+    SpeakEasy.init(accessToken, refreshToken, publicId, function(error) {
+        if (!error) {
+            console.log('SpeakEasy has been successfully initialized!');
+        } else {
+            console.error('SpeakEasy could not be initialized!');
+        }
+    });

 ## Setting up CenturyLink Speak Easy API

 Before doing calling with Speak Easy API we should init/setup it by calling